 - The Building Code and the Local Government Act have the requirement that the public water supply is protected from the likelihood of cross-contamination between potable (drinkable) and non-potable supplies.
 Therefore some of the Councils will require the installation of a backflow prevention device; the minimum requirement being an atmospheric vacuum breaker fitted to the hose tap used to fill the pool.

 - The Water Supply Bylaw of some of the Councils requires that properties with a swimming pool capacity of 10m 3 (cubic metres) or more be fitted with a water meter.
 Check with your local Council to see if this is needed.
 The cost of the installation is to be paid by the property owner at the time of the application.

 Pool Manufacturer and Retailer Responsibilities

-Manufacturers and retailers of pools must supply notices warning owners of the requirements to have pool barriers that will prevent young children accessing the pool.
+Manufacturers and retailers of pools must supply notices warning owners of the requirements to have pool barriers that will prevent young children from accessing the pool.
 This came into force on 1 September 2017.
 The notice content, placement, and typography must meet the requirements of the Gazette Notice number 2017–go984, Building (Pool Manufacturers and Retailers) Notice 2017.